-At its core, unified threat management (UTM) brings together three main ideas: multiple
+At its core, unified threat management (UTM) brings together three main ideas: multiple security features, integrated

 Managers of small and medium-sized business (SMB) networks have been quick to adopt unified threat management devices.
 By activating UTM firewall features such as antimalware, Web content filtering, and intrusion prevention, network managers have reduced costs, simplified configurations, and gained a unified view of their security policy.
 In response, almost every significant firewall vendor has added UTM features to their product line.

 Large enterprise networks use the same firewall software (but different hardware) as many SMB networks, but enterprise network managers have not been so quick to enable UTM features.
 Look at the edge of most large enterprise networks, and you’ll see devices with UTM features, but most will not be enabled.
 Why not?
 Mainly it comes down to history.
 Since UTM products were originally designed to satisfy SMB requirements, the term UTM has become associated with small networks.
 Firewall vendors have tried hard to break out of the “UTM is for SMBs” mindset, partially with a marketing blitz designed to create a new buzzword including “integrated security appliances” and “next-generation firewalls.”

 But vendors have done more than create new buzzwords -- they’ve worked hard to incorporate enterprise-class security features into their products.
 The goal is to give enterprise network managers greater security, simpler configuration, unified management and reduced costs in their firewalls, factors SMB managers have enjoyed in their networks.